brophy2321/Project-3/README.md

 $ git clone < repo>

 Once you have clonned it, you'll have two folder(Angular and NDA(for Rails)).

 -Open NDA folder in your terminal and type:

 $ git install bundle

 $ git rails db:drop

 $ git rails db:create

 $ git rails db:migrate

 $ git rails db:seed  (for some dummy Data)

 $ git rails s   (to start the server)

 Once you have started the server for rails, open Angular folder in new terminal and type:

 $ hs

-this will start your http server, type one of the http address on to your web browser and thats it, you'll have you web application running.
+This will start your http server, type one of the http address on to your web browser and thats it, you'll have you web application running.